 Food in Romania draws from a diverse palate of influences all over Europe.
 Romania’s close connection with Italian and French cuisine bestows great elegance on Old World Recipes.

-My favourite meal of the entire trip was crisp sauteed pork and smoky polenta, dripping with roasted garlic oil.
+My favourite meal of the entire trip was crisp sautéed pork and smoky polenta, dripping with roasted garlic oil.
 Simple, and highlighted with some local wine.

 It is tradition here to add a splash of white vinegar over most dishes, like the American habit of adding table salt.
 My friend wanted mashed peas with his meal but the waitstaff was extremely vocal against ordering items outside their suggested pairings.

 On the side of a cliff is the boutique hotel and restaurant, Casa Cositorarului.
-They serve Romanian specialty dishes and are known for their Lemonade.
+They serve Romanian specialty dishes and are known for their lemonade.